Acoustic Design

 Room Acoustics aims to ensure that the acoustic response of a space is appropriate for its use.
 We use the Reverberation Time (RT) parameter or the STI (Speech Transmission Index) which measures the degree of speech intelligibility.
 But these are only two parameters among many others.
 For philharmonic concert halls, opera houses and other theatres, other objective acoustic parameters are used such as Early Decay Time, Musical and Vocal Clarity, Sound Strength, Lateral Energy Fraction and Stage Support (EDT, C80, D50, G, LF80, ST1).

-All these parameters require expertise that the Studio Jouan team has.
+All these parameters require expertise that the Studio Jouan team holds.

 Building Acoustics ensures that the sound insulation performance between two rooms is adequate for their respective use.